VirajYParikh/GPU-Comparative-Analysis/README.md

 However, if we talk about models with much higher number of parameters and much greater loads, there would certainly be a variation in the performance with the A100 dominating L4 given their 5x more bandwidth over L4.

 ### Deleting a cluster
+Having the clusters running on GKE results in unnecessary consumption thus reducing the availability of resources.
+This is why it is important to delete clusters after using them to free up space and bandwidth.

 ```bash
 # Replace gke-gpu-nvidia-tesla-k80-1-cluster with the name of the cluster you want to delete